Skip How Do I Participate? widget

 - The artist will affirm that they are submitting an original work that does not violate any copyright laws and was not created using generative AI.

-- The Alexandria Library Foundation and the Alexandria Library has the final say on which artists are selected to participate and which completed art pieces will be displayed.
+- The Alexandria Library has the final say on which artists are selected to participate and which completed art pieces will be displayed.

 - The Library reserves the right to not display artwork it deems inappropriate or does not adhere to the guidelines.